sfletc/scram/docs/index.md

 ## FAQ

-1. Where's all the source code for the pipeline?
+- Where's all the source code for the pipeline?

-THe SCRAM aligner CLI source code is [here](https://github.com/sfletc/scram).
+The SCRAM aligner CLI source code is [here](https://github.com/sfletc/scram).
 The SCRAM aligner package code is [here](https://github.com/sfletc/scramPkg), and the scram_plot package code is [here](https://github.com/sfletc/scram_plot).

-2. How do I normalize to reads that align to my genome rather than all reads in the library?
+- How do I normalize to reads that align to my genome rather than all reads in the library?

 Use this handy Snakemake [workflow](https://github.com/Carroll-Lab/filter_reads).
 It filters away reads that don't align to your reference (i.e. genome or genome + transgene).
 The required software (Bowtie2, Picard etc.) is included in the Docker image.

-3. Does the workflow work without Jupyter Notebook?
+- Does the workflow work without Jupyter Notebook?

 Yes, use the ```-html``` flag when using scram_plot.py to show interactive 'compare' plots in the browser rather than inline in Jupyter Notebook.
 Everything else is the same.

-4. Why don't my read files don't load?
+- Why don't my read files don't load?

 The default read file formate is collapsed FASTA (generated using FASTX-toolkit).
 If you using FASTA or FASTQ, be sure to use the ```-t``` flag when aligning (eg. ```-t fq``` or ```-t fa```)